javafa/AndroidMathView/README.md

 ## License

-AndroidMath is available under the MIT license.
+AndroidMathView is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.